pllab/CS162-regex/README.md

 need to test:
  - The compiler you implemented should be thoroughly tested.
 Put those tests in `CompilerSpec.scala.`.
 Make sure you cover the most basic cases as well as the more complicated and weird ones.
  - The VM you implemented - make sure it behaves correctly for base cases, more complex cases and edge cases you can think of.
 Put these tests in `PowersetVmSpec.scala`, once it becomes available in the repo.
+ - Make sure you test that your parse results are correct, not just that the string was successfully parsed

 You can keep the tests you wrote for the previous assignment but you will not be graded on those for this assignment.
 For grading purposes,